SKAJohanVenter/tangomct/README.md

 # Caveat

-- Only numeric scalars can be graphed
+- Enums and numeric scalars can be graphed
 - Arrays are converted to string and displayed in the data table
-- Enums are supported
 - Images are _not_ supported

 # Design